DiceDB/docs/src/content/docs/commands/QWATCH.md

 ---

 The `QWATCH` command is a novel feature designed to provide real-time updates to clients based on changes in underlying data.
-It operates similarly to the `SUBSCRIBE` command but focuses on SQL-like queries over Redis data structures.
+It operates similarly to the `SUBSCRIBE` command but focuses on SQL-like queries over data structures.
 Whenever data modifications affect the query's results, the updated result set is pushed to the subscribed client.
 This eliminates the need for clients to constantly poll for changes.

 This command is what makes [DiceDB](https://github.com/dicedb/dice) different from [Redis](https://redis.io/) and is what uniquely positions it to be the easiest and the most intuitive way to build